 John Saw, Ph.D., is chief technology officer at Sprint, responsible for technology development, network planning, engineering, deployment and service assurance of the Sprint network.
 Prior to this he was chief network officer.

-Dr. Saw holds more than 20 years of wireless industry experience.
-Before Sprint’s acquisition of Clearwire, Dr. Saw was CTO of Clearwire Corp.
-He joined Clearwire as its second employee in 2003 and was instrumental in scaling the company's technical expertise and organization.
+Dr. Saw has more than 20 years of wireless industry experience.
+Before Sprint’s acquisition of Clearwire, he was CTO of Clearwire Corp.
+He joined Clearwire as its second employee in 2003 and was instrumental in scaling the company’s technical expertise and organization.
 In 2009 and 2010, he led the Clearwire team that built the first 4G network in North America, covering more than 130 million people.

-Dr. Saw holds a Ph.D. in electrical engineering from McMaster University, Canada, and his dissertation on low loss surface acoustic wave (SAW) devices is recognized as pioneering work that has helped enable a new generation of RF signal processing elements used in all mobile phones today.
-Dr. Saw has also published more than 15 technical papers and holds six U.S. patents in wireless technologies.
-In 2010, he was named as one of the Top Innovators by Seattle Business Magazine.
-He currently serves on the advisory board to the Global TDD LTE Initiative (GTI), an international industry consortium.
+Dr. Saw has a doctorate in electrical engineering from McMaster University, Canada.
+His dissertation on low loss surface acoustic wave (SAW) devices is recognized as pioneering work that has helped enable a new generation of RF signal processing elements used in all mobile phones today.
+He has also published more than 15 technical papers and has six U.S. patents in wireless technologies.
+In April 2017, Dr. Saw was appointed to the Broadband Deployment Advisory Committee by Federal Communications Commission (FCC) Chairman, Ajit Pai.
+He also currently serves on the advisory board to the Global TDD LTE Initiative (GTI), an international industry consortium.